Brunch & Batter

 • Heavy cream and half & half- Also known as whipping cream or double cream.
 Half & half is half heavy cream and half milk.
 Used with the eggs to make the custard.
 To substitute, you can use whole milk, but the cream keeps the center rich.

-• Basil- Helps to bring out the freshness of the tomatoes.
+• Fresh herbs- Helps to bring out the freshness of the tomatoes.

 • Salt and pepper for seasoning.